14-18 Bothwell Street

 Visit Date : 14 May 2016

-There are a good amount of Italian restaurants in Glasgow, and Gusto is one of the new kids on the block.
-I have tried Prezzo, Zizzi, Tony Macaroni, Bella Italia etc and found them nice but nothing special.
+There are many Italian restaurants in Glasgow, and Gusto is one of the new kids on the block.
+I have tried Prezzo, Zizzi, Tony Macaroni, Bella Italia, etc, and found them nice but nothing special.
 I have a special place in my heart for Italy and Italian food so not finding a good Italian was a little disappointing.

-Recently though I did find an Italian that is joint place with Gusto for me, but thats another review.
+Recently though I did find an Italian that is the joint place with Gusto for me, but that’s another review.

-I tried to get in to Gusto a few weeks ago but due to it being very popular there were no tables free, but I have to admit the girl that was on the front was very pleasant.
+I tried to get into Gusto a few weeks ago but due to it being very popular there were no tables free, but I have to admit the girl that was at the front was very pleasant.
 So I did the smart thing and book in advance.

-I started with the mixed olives while waiting for my meal, these were very nice but sadly they had seeds which put me right off them so I only took half.
+I started with the mixed olives while waiting for my meal, these were very nice but sadly they had seeds that put me right off them so I only took half.

 My main course was Spaghetti Carbonara, one of my favourite Italian meals.
 This was done the correct way with eggs, and not cream and very tasty.
-If your a Carbonara fan get this, I also got a side of Polenta chips which worked very well with this.
+If you are a Carbonara fan get this, I also got a side of Polenta chips which worked very well with this.

-Last I got a Chocolate Fondue which is to share and yes before you think what a pig I did share with my friend.
-To be honest its a good size, but I could have easily had one to myself.
+Last I got a Chocolate Fondue which is to share and yes before you think what a pig I did share it with my friend.
+To be honest, it’s a good size, but I could have easily had one to myself.

 Overall my first experience at Glasgow Gusto Italian was very good, this and the Italian Cafe are currently my 2 fav Italians in Glasgow.